Skip to main content

 Reference was made to public areas and planning.
 One of the key actors within the Department is the urban regeneration and development fund.
 That is one thing we will really prioritise.
 We have had an allocation of €1.3 billion in the past three weeks to try to unlock the potential for all citizens within our regional cities and towns.
 We are talking about making publicly-run places more conducive for people from all sectors of society, including those with disabilities.
 One key asset we have is a competitive process to unlock the potential of our towns and cities.
 I see that as an important process in delivering on this measure as well.

 The Senator referred to various schemes to help to keep people in their homes.
 As I said to Deputy Canney, they are being reviewed at the end of the year.
 We have had one application process to cover three schemes.
 We have improved our language in terms of ensuring it meets the threshold of plain English and that it is accessible for people.
 We are willing to work with and assist people through that process with a shared goal whatever the sector.
 This applies whether we are talking about the private rental sector, working through the disabled person grant scheme with a local authority or where a person owns his or her own home and is looking for an intervention through adaptation and mobility grants.
-All those different grants to try to unlock the potential.
+All those different grants are to try to unlock the potential.
 The Senator rightly said that time has passed since the UN charter was signed.
 Two-year and four-year reporting mechanisms will be built into the agreement.
 Now we are approaching our two-year reporting mechanism.
 We are looking under the various different areas at the progress we have made.
 We acknowledge that we have a great deal more to do.

 Articles 9 and 19 directly impact on our Department in terms of delivering housing.
-I have referred to the work we have done relating to Part M of second schedule to the building regulations.
+I have referred to the work we have done relating to Part M of the second schedule to the building regulations.

 I have also referenced ongoing work with the Minister for Children, Equality, Disability, Integration and Youth.
 We have moved to have disability certificates for commercial apartment blocks and buildings.
 We have age-friendly and walkability surveys for 52 towns.
 I have mentioned how a streamlined application process for the urban regeneration and development fund, URDF, could unlock that potential and make centres more age-friendly or disability-friendly.
 All of these are key in terms of Article 9.